NinaLisakowski/TestPG2As2/README.md

 ### 1.2 CATASTROPHIC FAILURE
 Find a story where a software system defect had a bad outcome.
 Describe what happened.
 Can you identify a test that would have prevented it?
+- Nest thermostat had a software update which went wrong and left the users in a cold and freezing home.
+The batteries in the device became drained out which then led to the temperature dropping.
+The related issues were old air filters and incompatible boilers.
+- I would e.g. do some integration testing to see if the changes made are still able to work with the boilers and air filters.

 ## 3 INVESTIGATION OF TOOLS